DACA recipients are “inadmissible and thus removable” under federal law

-Ruling likely will lead to additional legal action on public benefits
+Ruling likely will lead to additional legal action on public benefits in Georgia

 Illegal aliens who have been awarded deferred action on deportation proceedings through the DACA amnesty by both the Obama and Trump administrations are illegal aliens and do not have “lawful presence” says the 11th Circuit Court of Appeals.
 The decision was handed down March 6, 2019.